Kalyani-Wakchaure/Prodigy_ML_Task_01/README.md

 House price prediction is the process of using data to estimate the value of a house.
 This can be done for a variety of reasons, such as to determine the value of a home for sale, to assess the risk of a mortgage, or to make investment decisions.
 There are a variety of different methods that can be used to predict house prices.
 Some of the most common methods include:

 Linear regression: This is a simple method that uses a straight line to predict the value of a house.
+The accuracy of house price prediction models can vary depending on the quality of the data and the method that is used.
+However, these models can be a valuable tool for making informed decisions about the housing market.